willmoffat/SaltySnake/apps/editor/README.markdown

 # Python in your Browser

-This is a trivial IDE for Python in Chrome.
+Edit and instantly run simple Python code in Chrome.
+No server required!

+Known Limitations: No support for File I/O and `import` modules.

 ## To build the app

 No compliation is required, just copy the `JsPy` module files to the current directory with:

+    export PROJECT=/Users/wdm/SaltySnake
     make

 ## Installing the app